skip to main content

 Child bereavement leave

-There is a statutory entitlement to bereavement leave when a child dies or is stillborn from the 24th week of pregnancy.
+There is a statutory entitlement to bereavement leave when a child dies.
+Where an employee experiences a stillbirth from the 24th week of pregnancy or a neonatal loss, the provisions in the Maternity Policy apply.
 All bereaved parents are eligible for 2 weeks of bereavement leave with occupational bereavement pay.
 It includes any entitlement to statutory parental bereavement pay.

 The leave does not need to be taken in a block of 2 weeks.
 It can be taken any time up to 56 weeks after the death of the child.
 If the leave is not taken within the first 8 weeks after the child’s death, reasonable notice should be provided by the employee of the intended dates.
 The requested leave should be granted.
 This leave is in addition to any standard compassionate leave entitlement.